Program in Studio Arts

 - Any material or approach is possible.
 While our introductory level courses provide a foundation built on more prevalent art media—such as photography, painting, sculpture, video, collage, and drawing—the advanced level courses make available the experimental and interdisciplinary approaches often used in contemporary art production.

 - Off-campus study opportunities are available for majors and non-majors alike.
 The Art New York program provides students with the opportunity to live and learn in New York City.
-A semester of internships and course work in this culturally rich environment is structured for any individual who wishes to enhance his/her knowledge of the world of contemporary art and culture with firsthand experience.
+A semester of internships and coursework in this culturally rich environment is structured for any individual who wishes to enhance his/her knowledge of the world of contemporary art and culture with firsthand experience.

-- You can also study abroad during a fall or spring semester in the University's European Arts Internship program is also encouraged for majors and non-majors alike.
+- You can also study abroad during a fall or spring semester in the University's European Arts Internship program which is also encouraged for majors and non-majors alike.
 In Europe, there are opportunities to work in institutions, such as the Victoria and Albert Museum and the Museum of London, and internships can be arranged in Paris, Brussels, Bonn, and Madrid.